miragelabs-dev/xora/README.md

 - Shadcn UI and Radix UI component conventions
 - General project conventions and standards

+### CI/CD Workflow

+This project uses GitHub Actions for continuous integration.
+The workflow includes:

+- **Trigger**: Runs on push to main branch and pull requests
+- **Environment**: Ubuntu latest with Node.js 20
+- **Steps**:
+  1. Code checkout
+  2. Node.js and pnpm setup
+  3. Dependencies installation
+  4. Linting check
+  5. Build verification
+  6. Security audit

+You can view the workflow configuration in `.github/workflows/code-check.yml`.

 ## 📜 License
 MIT License.
 Use, modify, and contribute freely. 📝